A Framework of High-Stakes Algorithmic Decision-Making for the Public Sector Developed through a Case Study of Child-Welfare: Methods

 \subsubsection{Permanency Consultation Meetings}

-Permanency consultation meetings are specialized meetings designed to expedite permanency for children placed in out-of-home care by employing innovative best practices and seeking to address any systemic or policy-related barriers.
+Permanency consultation meetings are specialized meetings designed to expedite permanency\footnote{Permanency is defined as reunification with biological parents, adoption or legal guardianship.} for children placed in out-of-home care by employing innovative best practices and seeking to address any systemic or policy-related barriers.
 These meetings are facilitated by permanency consultants and are staffed with many of the child-welfare team members that attend the planning meetings.
 They regularly occur at the 5, 10, and 15+ month marks for every case until the case is closed.
 These on-going meetings tended to be more involved than the planning meetings as limited information is available at the onset of a case.
 Moreover, permanency consultations involved cases that had been with the agency for several months (if not years) and revealed the messy interaction between the complex socio-political domain of child-welfare and the algorithmic tools being used.
 For instance, it was interesting to observe how the child-welfare teams reached consensus during decision-making discussions when they had to account for policy and systemic barriers, social-work practice, and the algorithms.
 Each meeting was scheduled for an hour, and we observed 40 of these meetings.